troclaux/notes/aws.md

 - NAT (Network Address Translation) gateway: managed AWS service that allows instances in a private subnet to initiate outbound connections to the internet (e.g. for updates or API calls), but prevents the internet from initiating inbound connections to those instances
   - use case: allows a private ec2 to download updates or access external APIs without being publicly exposed
   - usually are placed in a public subnet and route private subnet traffic through it
-  - stateful: keeps track of active connections
   - does **not** encrypt traffic
 - NAT instances (self-managed): is an ec2 instance configured manually to perform the same function as NAT gateway
 - NACL (Network Access Control List): security layer used in networks to control inbound/outbound traffic at the subnet level
-  - stateless
-- VPC peering: connect 2 VPCs privately using aws' network and make them behave as if they are the same network
-  - IP address ranges can't overlap

 - stateful: tracks active connections and allows return traffic automatically
 - stateless: doesn't track connection state